panas2567/panas2567.github.io/_posts/2025-10-13-5dayswith-python-builtins-print.md

 ## `sep` &#8594; Separator

-`sep` argument let's you define a custom separator between the objects, defaults to a blank space.
+`sep` argument lets you define a custom separator between the objects, defaults to a blank space.

 ```python
 print("a", "b", "c", sep=" & ")